Arbitrum Nova logoArbitrum Nova

 The system consists of the following smart contracts:

-Main contract implementing Arbitrum Nova Rollup.
+Main contract implementing Arbitrum One Rollup.
 Manages other Rollup components, list of Stakers and Validators.
 Entry point for Validators creating new Rollup Nodes (state commits) and Challengers submitting fraud proofs.

 Main entry point for the Sequencer submitting transaction batches to a Rollup.

-Entry point for users depositing ETH and sending L1 --> Nova messages.
+Entry point for users depositing ETH and sending L1 --> L2 messages.
 Deposited ETH is escrowed in a Bridge contract.

 OneStepProofEntry 0xC6E1…4F7e

 Main entry point for users depositing ERC20 tokens.
-Upon depositing, on Nova a generic, “wrapped” token will be minted.
-This contract can store any token.
+Upon depositing, on L2 a generic, “wrapped” token will be minted.

 The current deployment carries some associated risks: